Avigail3648/Simon-Memory-Game/Readme.en.md

    `git clone https://github.com/Avigail3648/Simon-Memory-Game.git`
 2. Navigate into the project directory:
    `cd Simon-Memory-Game`
-3. Install dependencies:
-   `npm install`
-4. Run the development server:
+3. Run the development server:
    `start logIn.html`
-5. Your browser will automatically open at `http://localhost:5500`
+4. Your browser will automatically open at `http://localhost:5500`